-The IB MYP Head, Oxana Akimova Head of PYP&MYP, The Head of MYP is responsible for guiding and monitoring educational leadership staff and procedures, management and pastoral care of the MYP.
+The IB MYP Head, Oxana Akimova_Head of PYP&MYP, is responsible for guiding and monitoring educational leadership staff and procedures, management and pastoral care of the MYP.

-The IB MYP Coordinator & Procedural Manager, Gurami Ghonghadze, is responsible for curriculum and assessment matters throughout MYP, Admissions and Managebac.
+The IB MYP Coordinator, Gurami Ghonghadze, is responsible for curriculum and assessment matters throughout MYP, Admissions and Managebac.

-The IB MYP Admin, Ana Vardiashvili is responsible for the day-to-day organization of the school.
+The IB MYP Procedural Manager, Ana Vardiashvili is responsible for the day-to-day organization of the school.